ahmedharidy2004/OS-Labs/Lab 1/README.md

 # Operating Systems - Lab 1: Bash Scripting

-This repository contains the solution for Lab 1 of the Operating Systems course at Cairo University, Computer Engineering Department.

 ## Overview

 The goal of this lab is to practice Linux command-line operations and Bash scripting, focusing on: